KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 * Her mom keeping copies of Ebony Magazine with beautiful Black women on the covers, creating the voice she would hear about Black women in the future ("she intentionally wrote the script")
 * Her dad dancing with Funkadelic and Stevie Wonder

-Afrofuturism: "There are Black people in the future- an interdisciplinary vision intersecting with imagination, technology, Black culture, liberation and mysticism" (inspired by Ytasha L. Womack's Afrofuturism: The World of Black Sci-Fi and Fantasy Culture)
+Afrofuturism: "There are Black people in the future- an interdisciplinary vision intersecting with imagination, technology, Black culture, liberation and mysticism" (inspired by Ytasha L. Womack's [Afrofuturism: The World of Black Sci-Fi and Fantasy Culture](https://www.amazon.com/dp/1613747969?lv=shuf&channelId=500&plpRedirect=mhFallback))

 For those who have not seen themselves in the future through science fiction and speculative fiction, it is necessary to say and visualize that there are Black people in the future.

 Dawn and some friends created [An Anti-Racist Ethical Source License for Open Source Projects](https://attheroot.dev/).
 She would love to make new iterations.

 ![](djangocon-us-2026-recap-images/seminal-works-for-me.png)
-Seminal works
+Seminal works for Dawn

 Star Trek pushed boundaries.